How to Choose the Best BJJ Rash Guard For You

 These rash guards which are available on amazon are pretty popular due to their designs.

-If you dig nordic or dragon theme rash guards I’m sure you may oven one of these already.
+If you dig Nordic or dragon themed rash guards I’m sure you may oven one of these already.

 I suspected the intricate design to peel or fade over time, but after training in it for almost two months, I haven’t see any signs of fading, peeling, or stitching coming loose.

-Also if you’re a fan of the elastic waist band, you can rest assured since this rash gaurd does have one.
+Also if you’re a fan of the elastic waist band, you can rest assured since this rashguard does have one.

 Level Black is one of the newer brands that I’ve seen blow up recently.
 It seems like everyone at any recent big name competition has Level Black gear.
-(So I of course has to give them a shot):
+(So I, of course, have to give them a shot):

 - simple designs